KastnerRG/Read_the_docs/docs/PYNQ-example.rst

 .. image:: https://github.com/KastnerRG/Read_the_docs/raw/master/docs/image/install2.png

 The following tutorials are for pynq-z2 board.
 The steps are very relatable, though not exactly the same, for Kria boards.
-Please refer to section 3 if you are using a Kria board.
+Please refer to section 4 for the additional steps.

 1) Vitis HLS: C/C++ to RTL
 ---------------------------